dibyasom/UNICC-JsonRedo/README.md

 ### 2. Solving - "Finally, you need to assume that the JSON file can have thousands or millions of entries."

-I draw 2 conclusions from this provide assumption.
+I draw 2 conclusions from this provided assumption.
 - *JSON file needs to be parsed through generator to avoid out of memory scenario*
   - > Used ijson for handling this.
 Here 📎 [main.py](./main.py)
 - *Notifying million users sequentially will take ages, hence concurreny is a must.*